 Why Second Marriages and Blended Families with Step-Children Pose Unique Estate Planning Concerns

-What is the Elective Share Rights of my spouse and Why Should I Care if it Applies to my New Marriage?
+What Are the Elective Share Rights of my spouse and Why Should I Care if it Applies to my New Marriage?
 Hint!
 You Better Care!!!

-Your elective estate includes not only property in your name alone, but also most assets with beneficiary designations such as bank accounts, securities, IRA accounts, your interest in jointly-held property, annuities, certain interests in trusts, the cash value of life insurance, and even property that you might transfer to a child during the one-year period preceding your death.
+Your estate subject to an elective share claim includes not only property in your name alone, but also most assets with beneficiary designations such as bank accounts, securities, IRA, 401k, your interest in jointly-held property, annuities, certain interests in trusts, the cash value of life insurance, and even property that you might transfer to a child during the one-year period preceding your death.
 In other words, you cannot easily ignore your spouse’s rights to his or her elective share.
 Many clients ask me how the surviving spouse will be able to claim his or her share if the assets are left in trust for a child.
 The answer is that the surviving spouse can file a probate proceeding and force the child to return the assets to satisfy the elective share obligation.

 For more information about probate and estate administration, estate tax planning or estate/trust litigation, click here:

 Why is it important to have a prenuptial agreement for a second marriage?

 Due to an increased life expectancy, a 50% or higher divorce rate in the United States, and an increasing amount of second marriages, prenuptial agreements are now widely accepted.
 It is very important for individuals to approach the idea of a prenuptial agreement with an open mind.
 It must be emphasized that a prenuptial agreement does not mean that you are planning to get a divorce, or that you do not trust your new spouse.
 Instead, couples are now recognizing the seriousness of their upcoming commitment of marriage.
 Moreover, couples are now communicating their concerns for the future financial security of their close family members and relatives and are expressing their respect for the hard-earned assets and accomplishments of their future spouse.